GUIDE: How-To Thread

 Your thread is where you post scene logs, take off-camera actions, spend XP, request equipment or other sheet changes, request scenes, and post bluebooks.
 Your thread is also where you can access your character sheet and track both your Aspirations and your Conditions.
 As you can see, you thread serves many functions, which we will break down further on.

-You may post as often as you’d like, though the Venue Team is only required to respond to threads once a week.
+As a reminder your Venue Team is only required to respond to threads once a week.

 We’ve provided a list of templates for use in your threads and fellow players may have also added to the list with different template options..
 The two main advantages of using templates are that they keep your thread organized and the STs are very familiar with the templates and do it helps ensure nothing gets missed in your threads.